jcamilleri-scottlogic/sl-blog/_posts/2025-09-16-greener-ai-lit-review.markdown

 These strategies can be classified in three tiers:

 - **workload-specific optimisation**: Applying methods and tools to reduce the processing required to train and run your LLM.
-- **infrastructure alignment**: Using hardware effeciently aacross it's lifecycle from procurement to disposal.
-Guidence on these topics can be founr in the [Technical Carbon Standard](https://www.techcarbonstandard.org/).
+- **infrastructure alignment**: Using hardware efficiently across it's lifecycle from procurement to disposal.
+Guidance on these topics can be found in the [Technical Carbon Standard](https://www.techcarbonstandard.org/).
 - **system-level governance to prevent rebound effects (Jevon's Paradox)**: When designing the system, take a holistic view, looking not just aat your use, but how it will impact both your upstream suppliers and downstream customers.

 ### Challenges: Barriers to Progress